jyaif/wren/doc/site/embedding/slots-and-handles.markdown

   Just like from within Wren, you can use a negative number to count back from the end, so `-1` appends to the list.

-* `elementSlot` identifies the slot where the value you want to insert in the list can be found.
+* `srcSlot` identifies the slot where the value you want to insert in the list can be found.

 This API means getting a value from C into a list is a two step operation.
 First